 The City of Carrollton Community Development Division

-The City of Carrollton Community Development Division along with the board that governs our CDBG Grants, the Neighborhood Advisory Commission (NAC), is reached out to the community to volunteer with us on one of our newest programs during National CDBG Week on a People Helping People Project.
+The City of Carrollton Community Development Division along with the board that governs our CDBG Grants, the Neighborhood Advisory Commission (NAC), is reaching out to the community to volunteer with us on one of our newest programs during National CDBG Week on a People Helping People Project.
 Commissioners, City Council Members and local volunteers will come together to make needed repairs on a qualifying home in south Carrollton.

-Since it’s reinvention into the City of Carrollton’s CDBG Housing Rehabilitation programs in 2014 the People Helping People Program has assisted eight low income families with exterior repairs on their properties.
+Since it’s reinvention into the City of Carrollton’s CDBG Housing Rehabilitation programs in 2014 the People Helping People Program has assisted thirteen low income families with exterior repairs on their properties.
 The People Helping People Program uses volunteers instead of contractors to make the needed repairs, and ultimately creates a win-win- win situation for everyone.
 Churches, business and groups are able to make a difference and volunteer locally, the city is able to save thousands of dollars per project by using volunteers and homeowners and entire neighborhoods can now take pride in their homes and neighborhood again.